sethkrasnianski/docs/category/get-category-tree.md

 @http GET
 @version beta
 -->
-Returns a full structured categories based on a given set of paramaters.
+Returns a full structured categories based on a given set of parameters.
 All choices and relaionships will be converted to their appropriate data values to reduce the number of extra calls required.

 #### Resource URL
 GET [{{ url }}categories/tree]({{ url }}categories/tree)

-#### Paramaters
+#### parameters
 N/A

 <!--code-->